orbitalintel/Cybersecurity/README.md

 # Cybersecurity

-This repo is an in-progress collection of cybersecurity resources for conducting cyber research, analysis, forensics, and proactive cyber defense.
+This repo is an evolving collection of cybersecurity resources for conducting cyber research, analysis, forensics, and proactive cyber defense.

 ---
 ### Cyber Research, Analysis, Forensics